lanylow/genshin-utility/README.md

 ### Where is my configuration saved?
 The `genshin-utility` folder within your Documents directory contains the saved configuration files.
 These files are in a human-readable format and can be edited as needed.
 However, after updates, it may be necessary to delete and recreate the configuration file.

+### What do I do if the Genshin Utility menu doesn't pop up?
+The most common cause of this problem are third-party overlays.
+Make sure programs such as MSI Afterburner (RTSS) or Discord Game Overlay are not attached to the game, because they might interfere with the menu of this tool.
+Another possible cause is that you are not running the game through the launcher, this program will not work if you open the game's executable directly.

 ## Screenshots

 ![screenshot](https://user-images.githubusercontent.com/31806776/199519142-020e5ded-3b42-46dd-bd40-846a2a9caea1.png)